Your real-time guide to real-time paymentsAugust 25, 2023 | By Vicki Hyman

 Japan’s Zengin system started processing payments in real-time speed in 1973, but it only went 24/7 in 2018.
 Switzerland followed in 1987, and the pace picked up after the turn of the 21st century.

-Today, more than 70 countries on six continents support real-time payments, with $195 billion in transaction volume in 2022 — year-on-year growth of 63%, according to ACI Worldwide’s March 2023 report.
-India, which launched its rapidly growing Unified Payments Interface real-time payments platform in 2016, is the largest market by volume, with $89.5 billion in transactions, followed by Brazil, China, Thailand and South Korea.
+Today, more than 70 countries on six continents support real-time payments, with 195 billion in transactions in 2022 — year-on-year growth of 63%, according to ACI Worldwide’s March 2023 report.
+India, which launched its rapidly growing Unified Payments Interface real-time payments platform in 2016, is the largest market by volume, with 89.5 billion transactions, followed by Brazil, China, Thailand and South Korea.